Seniors, student workers, and many undergraduates are still in residence in most houses through Reunion II weekend.

-- The housing fee is yet to be determined for Reunion 2018, and will be a fee per bed.
+- The housing fee is $150 per bed.
 The package rate includes Thursday, Friday and Saturday nights, with continental breakfast on Friday, Saturday and Sunday mornings.
 This fee cannot be pro-rated on a per-night basis.

 - Room assignments will be issued when you check in.